-For all our planters, the majority of succulents are hardy so they will last over our harsh winters.
+For all our hyptertufa planters we tend to choose hardy succulents so they will last over our harsh winters.
 A properly cured and leeched hypertufa can withstand harsh winter temperatures without cracking.
-We’ve left our store bought hypertufa out during the winter for many years without fail, however we also sometimes store it in the garage until spring and bring it back out.
+We’ve left hypertufa planters out during the winter for many years without fail, however we also sometimes store them in the garage until spring and bring them back out.
 Either way, the succulents seem to be happy.

-If you love embellishing your garden, I hope you’ll try making a hypertufa planter chair too; please pin and share on Facebook!
+If you love embellishing your garden, we hope you’ll try making a hypertufa planter chair.
+It’s like the grownup version of playing in the sandbox!
+Pin these for later:

-For other inspiring gardening posts, check out the following:
+For other inspiring backyard gardening posts, check out the following: